 To obtain the BSPM data required for ECG imaging, 120 disposable radiolucent Ag/AgCl electrodes (Ref.
 31.8778.26; Covidien, Dublin, Ireland) were placed on the patient's torso in 18 strips according to the standard Dalhousie configuration (Fig. 12–1).
 The electrode array was connected to the 128-channel Mark-6 acquisition system (BioSemi Inc., Amsterdam, the Netherlands), which was coupled via a fiber optics cable with a laptop computer.
 The ECG signals were displayed and stored with MAPPER software (Dalhousie University, Halifax, Nova Scotia, Canada).

 Dalhousie standard array of 120 electrodes on the torso for body surface potential mapping (BSPM).
 The left half of the grid represents the anterior chest, and the right half represents the posterior chest.
 Transverse levels (labeled 1′, 2, …, 10′) and equiangular planes (labeled A, A′, …, P, P′) are marked after Frank,10 with levels 1-inch apart.
-Potentials at 352 nodes (solid squares) are interpolated from those recorded ...
+Potentials at 352 nodes (solid squares) are interpolated from those recorded at electrode ...